 back images on the Shroud of Turin.

-Below are the papers written by Bob Rucker in the last three years.
+Below are the papers written by Robert A. Rucker on new research and recent research on the Shroud of Turin.
 The abstracts are listed for each paper and the source is given for downloading each paper from www.academia.edu .
 The papers are listed under four categories: the carbon dating problem, image formation on the Shroud, the disappearance of the body, and miscellaneous.

 The Carbon Dating Problem